Practical Tips for Resolving Internal Disputes Peaceably

 Peer Review Boards

 Another method of internal dispute resolution is referral of the dispute to a peer review board comprised of a panel of employees who consider the dispute or complaint and determine the outcome.
 Often the panel will need to be trained by an outside consultant.
 Those on the panel need to respect the confidentiality of all employees who come before the review board.
 The nonprofit can limit the authority of the panel to disputes involving only certain types of discipline or particular policy violations and in this way can combine a peer review panel with other methods of internal dispute resolution.
 In certain workplaces where there is already a great deal of trust, a peer review panel can be extremely effective.

 Whatever the method used, the secret to success is to respond immediately to an employee’s complaint.
 While the nonprofit’s written policy should require employees to put their complaints in writing, if a supervisor merely hears about an employee’s complaint, the supervisor should remind the employee that no retaliation may be taken against the employee and encourage the employee to put the complaint in writing for further review and investigation.

 Nonprofits need to be aware that in many instances it is illegal for an employer to retaliate against an employee who files a complaint with either government offices or internally.

 In some states, notably New Jersey, employees are protected by state “whistleblowing” laws for reporting that a co-worker was engaging in illegal or unethical practices, although generally such laws only cover the employer’s actions.

 Therefore, make sure that if an employee has filed a complaint that disciplinary action taken by the employer against that employee is clearly documented to show that the reason for the discipline is unrelated to the complaint filed by the employee.

-To order a copy of Taking the High Road: A Guide to Effective and Legal Employment Practices for Nonprofits, call (202) 785-3891 or click here.
+For more information, order Taking the High Road: A Guide to Effective and Legal Employment Practices for Nonprofits.

 © 2003 Nonprofit Risk Management Center